 Welcome to The 12 Days of Christmas Songs: an attempt to uncover the forgotten history of some of the most memorable festive tunes.
 From December 14 through 25, we’ll be tackling one secular song and one holy song each day.

-Which made me wonder whether there’s an counter-tradition from the other side of the culture wars, of churches rewiring the cryptic, antique-like words of the song to be more straightforwardly evangelical.
-Sure enough, there are a lot of “Christian 12 Days of Christmas” on YouTube.
-The first on-stage choir I watched opened this way: “On the first day of Christmas my savior gave to me / the light so the blind can now see.”
+Which made me wonder whether there’s a countertradition from the other side of the culture wars, of churches rewiring the cryptic, antique-like words of the song to be more straightforwardly evangelical.
+Sure enough, there are a lot of “Christian Twelve Days of Christmas”es on YouTube.
+The first onstage choir I watched opened this way: “On the first day of Christmas, my savior gave to me / The light so the blind can now see.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to email@example.com.